-This course will consist of review of all clinical laboratory science sections including: Laboratory Operations, Urinalysis, Hematology/Hemostasis, Diagnostic Microbiology, Clinical Chemistry and Immunohematology and an analysis of current topics in clinical laboratory science.
+This course will consist of review of all clinical laboratory science sections including: Laboratory Operations, Urinalysis, Hematology/Hemostasis, Diagnostic Microbiology, Clinical Chemistry and Immunohematology and analysis of current topics in clinical laboratory science.
+Clinical Study Design is also covered in this course.
 The course offering may vary term to term, allowing for the coverage of new subject matter or the opportunity to make available an instructor's special expertise.